December 5, 2011: 3D fileSpace 1.1 available!

 If needed, click or hit any key to stop scrolling while the cursor is in the hover zone near the edge.
 To scroll again, move the cursor out of the zone and back in again.

 These settings can be customized for each application.
-Carbon and Java applications are not supported.

-Auto Scroll
+Auto Scroll Auto Scroll

 Read more comfortably, hands-free!
 The page scrolls automatically.
-Auto Scroll is available in Safari Reader, Quick Look, Preview and Skim.

-Grab Scroll openHand
+Grab Scroll Grab Scroll

 Graphics tablet and mouse users, Grab Scroll lets you move window contents in a manner similar to the hand tool feature common in graphics programs, except: